A Rasmussen invariant for links in $\mathbb{RP}^3$: The -invariant for oriented links in

-\end{proposition} \begin{proof} Both of these formulas can be proven in the same manner as for links in $S^3$ (see \cite[Proposition 3.11]{Rasmussen} for the connect sum of knots, and \cite[Proposition 7.6]{MMSW} for disjoint unions and connect sums of links).
+\end{proposition} \begin{proof} Both of these formulas can be proven in the same manner as for links in $S^3$ (see \cite[Proposition 3.12]{Rasmussen} for the connect sum of knots, and \cite[Lemma 7.1]{BW}, \cite[Theorem 7.1]{MMSW} for disjoint unions and connect sums of links; all of the connect sum arguments utilize the exact sequence for a crossing which extends to our setting as in Proposition \ref{prop:skein exact seq}).
 The only added wrinkle involves a consistent choice of dividing circles $\mc{C}_\#,\mc{C}_{\sqcup}$ for $L\# L_\ell$ and $L\sqcup L_\ell$ which appear in the proof.
 Note that after choosing a local diagram $D_\ell\subset B^2$ for $L_\ell$ and a diagram $D \subset \RP^2$ for $L$, we obtain a diagram $D \sqcup D_{\ell}$ for $L \sqcup L_\ell$ by inserting $D_{\ell} \subset B^2$ in $\RP^2$ away from the strands in $D$.
 From here we also obtain a diagram $D \# D_{\ell}$ for $L \# L_\ell$ by connecting the two diagrams via two parallel paths.
 The choice of dividing circles is unique for all the relevant diagrams in the case when $L$ (and hence also $L\sqcup L_\ell$ and $L\#L_\ell$) are of class-1.
 When they are of class-0, given a dividing circle $\mc{C}$ for a resolution $D_u$ of $D$, we can isotope $\mc{C}$ to be disjoint from the disk $B^2$ that contains $D_\ell$, and also disjoint from the connecting parallel paths.
 Then, we can use $\mc{C}=\mc{C}_{\sqcup}=\mc{C}_\#$ as a dividing circle for the corresponding resolutions of $D\sqcup D_{\ell}$ and $D \# D_\ell$ as well.
 With these compatible choices of dividing circles, the proofs go through as in the planar case. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:local}] Part (a) is Proposition~\ref{prop:local links}, and part (b) is the second statement in Proposition~\ref{prop:disj unions and conn sums}. \end{proof}

 \begin{corollary} The two filtration levels $\q\left(\left[ \LeegenC_o + \LeegenC_{\oo} \right]\right)$ and $\q\left(\left[ \LeegenC_o - \LeegenC_{\oo} \right]\right)$ used to define $s(D)$ (for a link diagram $D$) differ by two. \end{corollary} \begin{proof} The proof is analogous to the proof given for knot diagrams in \cite[Proposition 3.3]{Rasmussen} (extended to links in \cite[Section 6.1]{BW}).
 It uses the connected sum of a given knot diagram with the standard crossingless (and in our case, local) diagram for the unknot. \end{proof}